Gambling, Guide

 RNG (Random Number Generator) – Online Roulette: Software generates the outcome.
 All licensed online casinos use RNGs audited by independent labs (iTech Labs, eCOGRA, GLI) to ensure statistical uniformity and prevent bias.

 Provably Fair (Crypto Casinos): Uses cryptographic hashing (SHA-256) where the server seed is committed before your bet, and you can independently verify the result after the spin.
-Wolfbet employs this for all signature games.
+Wolfbet uses this for all signature games.

 Inside Bets vs. Outside Bets: Payouts and Odds